styled-components/vue-styled-components/README.md

 # vue-styled-components

 > Visual primitives for the component age.
-A simple port for Vue of [Max   Stoiber](https://mxstbr.com/) styled-components 💅
+A simple port of styled-components 💅 for Vue.

 vue-styled-components creates smart and fast components with styles.
 CSS is autoprefixed!